Where can I see buildings that use the GLB M2 advanced building system?

 What specific H&S issues come with the product or building technique?

 In high winds two people should carry a panel and ensure that they are secured and strapped to stop lifting.
-Concrete powder should be kept away from skin by appropriate planning and where needed the use of PPE.

 How does the structure withstand impact from storms or vehicles?